 Studying abroad.
 You learn so much about yourself when you take the leap to live in a country where you don’t speak the language.
 My time in Ecuador and Peru will always stay with me.
 I still speak to quite a few friends from South America, and have even used the Spanish that I learned in my current role.
 To be able to immerse yourself into a new culture, plus receive financial assistance from Niagara College to do so, was a dream come true.

 Were there any faculty members who influenced you?

-I honestly can say that every professor I had an interaction, along with administration staff, shaped who I am today.
+I honestly can say that every professor with whom I had an interaction, along with administration staff, shaped who I am today.
 From Eliza Lister in administration to Maxine Semple, for encouraging me to go abroad, to Jeff Sinclair (who now works at the Niagara Region) for recommending me to apply to work at the Region.
-Dr. Dawit Eshetu, who had so much belief in my abilities to succeed and was always there to help; David Pastirik who always found time to listen to his students and their struggles; Dr. Phil Wessels for always answering my accounting questions.
+Dr. Dawit Eshetu, who had so much belief in my abilities to succeed and was always there to help; David Pastirik, who always found time to listen to his students and their struggles; to Dr. Phil Wessels, for always answering my accounting questions.
 The list goes on.
 The staff is so dedicated to you succeeding!

 A mentor at R&I?

 Neil Wilkinson was a wonderful mentor during my placement!
 He has a brilliant mind and it was a privilege to learn from him!

 What advice would you impart to current research students or future alumni?

 Get yourself out there.
 Learn about all the opportunities you have available to you and go for them!
 Work experience and life experience will help set you apart from your competition.
 Talk to your professors – they truly want to see you succeed and are always happy to help!

 After being in the workforce, what have you learned?